kg333/amridm2mqtt/README.md

 ## Changes from Original Project

 This repository fork has been altered to send the full JSON payload for both SCM and IDM messages via MQTT instead of sending an array of values.
+See below for a sample setup for Home Assistant.

+- Messages are posted with ‘retain’ flag enabled so that the meter information is immediately available to HASS on restart
+- Messages are published to topics in more unique namespaces for easier filtering
+- Messages are published to an availability topic so that HASS can update accordingly when the service is up or down
+- A last_reset hack value is posted to workaround the issues with MQTT sensor and last_reset, this hack is only needed for Home Assistant 2021.8, but it is retained for backwards compatibility.

 Example Topic:
 `amr/reading/SCM/2/32109876/message`